expload/pravda/doc/integration/broadcaster.md

 # Broadcaster

 The service provides REST API to send transactions to the network.
-Dedicated service is required because Pravda Node API takes already compiled bytecode with signature.
-It means you can't send transaction without knowledge of transaction binary format.
-This service can take Pravda Assembler, compile it, sign with given `PRAVDA_BROADCAST_SK` and send to `PRAVDA_BROADCAST_ENPOINT` endpoint.
-It allows to send transactions from any programing language which supports HTTP.
+The dedicated service is required because Pravda Node API takes the already compiled bytecode with signature.
+This means that you cannot send a transaction without knowing the transaction’s binary format.
+This service can take Pravda Assembler, compile it, sign with the given `PRAVDA_BROADCAST_SK` and send to the `PRAVDA_BROADCAST_ENPOINT` endpoint.
+It allows transactions to be sent from any programing language that supports HTTP.

 ### Install
 Requires environment variables:

-* `PRAVDA_BROADCAST_ENPOINT` - URL to broadcast transactions.
+* `PRAVDA_BROADCAST_ENPOINT` — URL to broadcast transactions
-* `PRAVDA_BROADCAST_PK` - public key of signer
+* `PRAVDA_BROADCAST_PK` —  the signer’s public key
-* `PRAVDA_BROADCAST_SK` - private key of signer
+* `PRAVDA_BROADCAST_SK` —  the signer’s private key

-Run on docker:
+Run on the docker:

 ```
 docker run \
   -p 127.0.0.1:5000:5000 \
   -e PRAVDA_BROADCAST_PK=<sender public key> \
   -e PRAVDA_BROADCAST_SK=<sender private key> \